azaghal/factorio-beyond-vanilla-qol/README.md

 - [OPTIONAL] Modpack controls configuration
 > Reconfigures controls from the mods to avoid collisions, and provide "saner" defaults.
 Disabled by default.
 Can be enabled under *Settings* -> *Mod settings* -> *Startup* -> *Beyond Vanilla - QoL*.
+>
+> Unfortunately, default base game controls cannot be changed through a mod, so when using this option it is recommended to make the following manual changes to base game controls as well (shown as primary/alternate control binding pairs):
+>
+> - Basic interaction
+>     - Zoom in: `Mouse wheel up` / `Not set`
+>     - Zoom out: `Mouse wheel down` / `Not set`

 ### Game feedback